 Intentional self-harm is the 13th leading cause of death in Australia.
 In 2017, 3,128 people died from an act of intentional self-harm in Australia.
 While the highest frequency of intentional self-harm fatalities occurs among middle aged persons, rates among older persons remain high.
 Recent data indicates suicide rates for those aged 65 and over have remained consistent throughout 2013 – 2016, with increases for both males and females in the 75-79 year age bracket.

 There were 5,686 intentional self-harm deaths of persons aged 65 years and over reported to a coroner from 2001 – 2016, comprising 14.3% of all reported intentional self-harm deaths.
 There was a consistent increase in the number of deaths per calendar year from 2007 (n=322) to 2013 (n=421).

 The data was obtained from the NCIS in January 2019.
 The data set contained every fatality of a person aged 65 years or over reported to an Australian coroner between 1 January 2001 and 31 December 2016 that was coded as resulting from an act of intentional self-harm, and where the coronial investigation had concluded.
 Population data was sourced from the Australian Bureau of Statistics.
 See explanatory notes for information on data sources and limitations.
-For further data contact us to request a data report.
+For further data, request a data report.

 Content is provided under a Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated.
 Attribution must be provided to the National Coronial Information System (NCIS).